-In this article we will discuss about OSI (Open System Interconnection) Model.
+In this article, we will discuss the OSI (Open System Interconnection), Model.
 It is a reference model which is design to understand large and complex network architecture in a simple layered approach.
-OSI model itself does not have any direct relationship with network.
+OSI model itself does not have any direct relationship with the network.
 Actually, it defines a networking framework in which various networking protocols are works in different layers.

 History of Open System Interconnection (OSI) Model

 In 1970, we had several network communication protocols but they designed for the same types of machines.
 For example, IBM machines could communicate only with IBM machines.